-Since the extension of RWTDF facility to provide additional capacity to meet the waste disposal requirement of the nuclear power plant is not feasible, an Interdepartmental Project (later called as National Project) was launched to resolve the problems of disposing LILW of nuclear power plant origin.
-The preparation for the siting work was commenced in the framework of this project.
+Since the extension of the existing RWTDF facility was not feasible, an Interdepartmental Project (later called as National Project) was launched to resolve the problems of disposing LILW of nuclear power plant origin.
+The preparations for the siting work started in the framework of this project.

 An underground investigation plan up to 2007 was elaborated in 2004, and was reviewed and subsequently approved by the South-Transdanubian Office of the Hungarian Geological Service.
-The investigation work formulated in the plan was intended to identify the rock volume intended to accommodate the repository.
-The investigation program was approved by the Minister exercising authority over the Fund on 14 December 2004.
-The contractor selected for the implementation of the program as a result of a Public Procurement tender, was Mecsekérc Zrt.
+The investigation work formulated in the plan was intended to identify the rock volume suited to accommodate the repository.
+The investigation program was approved by the Minister exercising authority over the Central Nuclear Financial Fund on 14 December, 2004.
+The contractor selected for the implementation of the program was Mecsekérc Ltd. as a result of a public procurement tender.

-The underground operations commenced in February 2005 with the sinking of the incline-shafts.
+The underground research operations started in February 2005 with the sinking of the incline-shafts.
 Two other significant events occurred in 2005.
-A public opinion referendum was held in the community upon the initiation of the city council of Bátaapáti.
+A public opinion referendum was held in the community upon the initiation of the municipal council of Bátaapáti.
 90.7% of the voters representing a high voting ratio (75%) agreed with the intent of constructing a LILW repository in Bátaapáti.
-On 21 November 2005, the Hungarian Parliament granted its preliminary approval, in accordance with § 7 par.
-2 of the Act on Atomic Energy, to the start of operations intended to prepare for the construction of a LILW repository on the site, which was qualified before as geologically appropriate for the construction of such facility.
+On 21 November 2005, the Hungarian Parliament granted its preliminary approval, in principle, in accordance with § 7 par.
+2 of the Act on Atomic Energy, to start the operations intended to prepare for the construction of a LILW repository on the site, which was qualified before as geologically appropriate for the construction of such a facility.
 This Parliament Decision was supported by the overwhelming majority (339 MPs, 96,6%) of the representatives being present.